-With all the ambience of a charming sidewalk bistro in Paris, it should come as no surprise that NoLita’s Café Gitane is named after a French cigarette.
-During the day, the hip French-Morrocan hotspot is lovely for a latte and either the baked eggs or avocado toast.
-The avocado toast here has a cult following, even though its recipe is widely known and easily replicated: Avocado, olive oil, lemon and red pepper flakes on whole grain toast.
-Yet somehow Gitane makes it magic.
-For dinner, we recommend you cozy up with a glass of Bordeaux and order meatballs: in spicy tomato sauce with hard-boiled eggs, cucumber, and a drizzle of yogurt, they are a truly innovative standout.
+With all the ambiance of a charming sidewalk bistro in Paris, it should come as no surprise that NoLIta’s Café Gitane is named after a French cigarette.
+During the day, the French-Morrocan hotspot is ideal for a latte and either the baked eggs or avocado toast.
+The avocado toast here has a cult following, even though its recipe is widely known and easily replicated: Avocado, olive oil, lemon, and red pepper flakes on whole grain toast.
+Yet somehow, Gitane makes it magic.
+For dinner, we recommend you cozy up with a glass of Bordeaux and order meatballs—in spicy tomato sauce with hard-boiled eggs, cucumber, and a drizzle of yogurt, they are a truly innovative standout.
 The couscous is no slouch either, and do add the Merguez sausage.
-One other caveat before you start singing the praises of French and Morrocan fusion: Gitane is cash only.
+One other caveat before you start singing the praises of French and Morrocan fusion, Gitane is cash only.
 Now go enjoy.